 Princess Cruises announced its 2020 Alaska season with voyages and cruisetours, on sale starting on November 15.

-The new season features 8 ships offering a total of 11 cruise-only itineraries, along with 25 cruisetour itineraries, such as Glacier Bay National Park, with Denali National Park, home to the tallest mountain peak in North America, and up-close glacier viewing.
+The new season features 8 ships offering a total of 11 cruise-only itineraries, along with 25 cruisetour itineraries, such as Glacier Bay National Park, with Denali NP, home to the tallest mountain peak in North America, and up-close glacier viewing.

 Highlights of 2020 Princess Cruises Alaska season, running from May through September, include:

-- The Golden Princess ship debuts a full season of 14-day Inside Passage cruises, sailing roundtrip from Los Angeles CA with a call at Hubbard Glacier.
+- Golden Princess debuts a full season of 14-day Inside Passage cruises, sailing roundtrip from Los Angeles CA with a call at Hubbard Glacier.

 - Royal Princess returns as the biggest cruise ship sailing in the Gulf of Alaska on a 7-day Voyage of the Glaciers itinerary, together with Coral Princess, Grand Princess, and the return of intimate Pacific Princess.